-Plots of the fishery metrics relative to year fluctuated but exhibited identifiable patterns (Figure 3).
+Plots of the fishery metrics, relative to year, fluctuated but exhibited identifiable patterns (Figure 3).
 The catch per hour of black bass increased following implementation of the SLL (mean during SLL period = 0.46, SE = 0.036), and reached a plateau when the 15-in MLL was in effect (mean starting in 1999 = 0.75, SE = 0.048).
 Average weight of fish harvested followed a similar pattern with the lowest values occurring during the SLL period (mean during period = 1.5 lb, SE = 0.045) highest values with the 15-in MLL (mean = 2.4 lb, SE = 0.196), and intermediate average weights with the 12-in MLL (mean = 1.9 lb, SE = 0.099).
 Conversely, the percentage of fish released increased from rates observed in the two years preceding 1988 (mean 1986-1987 = 43, SE = 9.5).
 The percentage of fish released increased when the SLL was implemented (mean during period = 75, SE = 5.7), peaked with the 15-in MLL (mean = 94, SE = 1.3), and remained high under the 12-in MLL (mean = 92, SE = 1.4).

 DISCUSSION

-Evaluations of fish populations can be complicated by the need to examine multiple metrics descriptive of various aspects of the population.
-Fishery managers often rely on multiple indices derived from survey data consisting of fish catch rates, length, and weight to evaluate management practices.
-Evaluations based on multiple metrics can be complex because of the need to examine and weigh various lines of evidence, often inconsistent, provided by partially correlated metrics that may emphasize different aspects of population demographics.
-The application of cluster analysis facilitated analyses by classifying multiple metrics into clusters displaying similar temporal patterns, which then allowed a simpler analysis of sets of metrics.
-This procedure provided a more robust analysis because it was based on the preponderance of evidence provided by multiple metrics rather than single metrics, and at the same time reduced the ambiguity of considering many metrics separately.
+Length limits are considered a practical tool for controlling exploitation or for directing exploitation towards segments of the population to enhance others (Wilde 1997; Dean and Wright 1992; Noble 2002).
+Thus, we had expected directional changes in the Largemouth Bass population attributable to the effect of length limits and reflected in many of the 16 metrics.
+In Ross Barnett Reservoir, three successive length-limit regulations failed to restructure the Largemouth Bass population likely due to a strong voluntary catch-and-release attitude that curtailed exploitation.
+Instead, the population appeared to have been restructured by the lack of exploitation in conjunction with long-term reservoir aging processes.

-Aided by this analysis, our long-term data revealed some differences in population and fishery metrics, as well as various temporal trends.
+Our long-term data revealed some differences in population and fishery metrics, as well as various temporal trends.
 We suggest these trends can only be partially attributed to output controls exercised through length-limit regulations.
 In 1988 the SLL required anglers to release fish within the protected slot, prompting an increase in the percentage of fish released.
-In the two years preceding 1988 release rate averaged less than 50% but by the late 1990s release rate was generally 90% or higher.
-The regulation was designed to promote release of 13-16-in fish, but it coincided with a period when there was a shift in harvest attitudes in black bass recreational fishing away from harvesting and towards releasing the catch (Quinn 1996).
+In the two years preceding 1988 release rate averaged less than 50% but by the late 1990s release rate was 90% or higher.
+The regulation was designed to promote the release of 13-16-in fish, but it coincided with a period when there was a shift in harvest attitudes in black bass recreational fishing away from harvesting and towards releasing the catch (Quinn 1996).
 Similar shifts matching in time with our observations have been reported for other black bass fisheries in Florida and Texas (Myers et al. 2008), Wisconsin (Hansen et al. 2015), and other locations in the United States (Quinn 1996).
-Thus, while harvest regulations promote involuntary release, voluntary release or self-imposed length limits (Chizinski et al. 2014) in recreational fishing may have increased to a level that may make regulations ineffective for influencing population density and size structure, except in fisheries that receive very high effort.
-In high-effort fisheries, restricting harvest by even small percentages could substantially reduce the number of fish harvested from a population.
+Thus, while harvest regulations promote involuntary release, voluntary release or self-imposed length limits (Chizinski et al. 2014) in some recreational fisheries may have increased to a level that may make length-limit regulations ineffective for influencing population density and size structure, except in fisheries that receive very high effort.
+In high-effort fisheries, restricting harvest by even small percentages could potentially produce consequential reductions in the number of fish harvested.